top of page

 Priority of Use

-• First priority for the use of moorings is for vessels in genuine maritime distress, whether or not they are members of LBYC/RPNYC.
+• First priority for the use of moorings is for vessels in genuine maritime distress, whether or not they are members of LBYC/RPNYC/EBYMBC.
 This includes vessels who are unable to safely make their way to a marina.

-• Second priority is for current, paid up members of LBYC/RPNYC whose vessels are recorded in their club's boat register.
+• Second priority is for current, paid up members of LBYC/RPNYC/EBYMBC whose vessels are recorded in their club's boat register.
 Vessels must identify themselves by flying the club’s pennant.
 These are available from Club Managers.

 • Club members must allow other members to raft up alongside as long as the mooring doesn’t become overloaded.